MGriot/VisualAnalyzer/docs/THEORY_ColorCorrection.md

 # Theory: Color Correction

 The color correction module is one of the most critical components of the Visual Analyzer.
 Its goal is to standardize colors in a photograph by comparing a color checker in the image (the *source*) to an ideal, digitally-perfect version (the *reference*).
-This process involves two major phases: **Patch Detection** and **Patch Matching**.
+This process involves two major phases: **Patch Detection**, which employs a robust, multi-tiered approach to locate color patches, and **Patch Matching**, which intelligently aligns detected patches to their reference counterparts.

 ## Phase 1: Patch Detection